apache/trafficcontrol/docs/source/api/cachegroups.rst

 Response Structure
 ------------------
-:fallbackToClosest:             If ``true``, Traffic Router will direct clients to peers of this Cache Group in the event that it becomes unavailable.
+:fallbackToClosest:             If ``true``, Traffic Router will direct clients to peers of this :term:`Cache Group` in the event that it becomes unavailable.
-:id:                            A numeric, unique identifier for the Cache Group
+:id:                            A numeric, unique identifier for the :term:`Cache Group`
 :lastUpdated:                   The time and date at which this entry was last updated in ISO format
-:latitude:                      Latitude for the Cache Group
+:latitude:                      Latitude for the :term:`Cache Group`
-:longitude:                     Longitude for the Cache Group
+:longitude:                     Longitude for the :term:`Cache Group`
-:name:                          The name of the Cache Group entry
+:name:                          The name of the :term:`Cache Group` entry
-:parentCachegroupId:            ID of this Cache Group's parent Cache Group (if any)
+:parentCachegroupId:            ID of this :term:`Cache Group`\ 's parent :term:`Cache Group` (if any)
-:parentCachegroupName:          Name of this Cache Group's parent Cache Group (if any)
+:parentCachegroupName:          Name of this :term:`Cache Group`\ 's parent :term:`Cache Group` (if any)
-:secondaryParentCachegroupId:   ID of this Cache Group's secondary parent Cache Group (if any)
+:secondaryParentCachegroupId:   ID of this :term:`Cache Group`\ 's secondary parent :term:`Cache Group` (if any)
-:secondaryParentCachegroupName: Name of this Cache Group's secondary parent Cache Group (if any)
+:secondaryParentCachegroupName: Name of this :term:`Cache Group`\ 's secondary parent :term:`Cache Group` (if any)
-:shortName:                     Abbreviation of the Cache Group name
+:shortName:                     Abbreviation of the :term:`Cache Group` name
-:typeId:                        Unique identifier for the 'Type' of Cache Group entry
+:typeId:                        Unique identifier for the 'Type' of :term:`Cache Group` entry
-:typeName:                      The name of the type of Cache Group entry
+:typeName:                      The name of the type of :term:`Cache Group` entry

 .. note:: The default value of ``fallbackToClosest`` is 'true', and if it is 'null' Traffic Control components will still interpret it as 'true'.